aschofie/node-skeleton/README.md

 ## Architecture

-The solution being demonstrated is a that of a simple forwarding service that relies features of modern node while avoiding older APIs and comprehensive frameworks.
+This repository demonstrates a simple forwarding service in typescript that relies on features of modern node while avoiding older APIs and comprehensive frameworks.
 The recommended version of node is 24+.
 Some of the modern features include: